 The best time to invest is now!
 You can invest in the stock market with little money!

 Some people do not invest because it is too risky, like gambling.

-It is true that if you invest in some single stock, you will have a very risky investment.
+It is true that if you invest in a single stock, you will have a very risky investment.
 If you invest in a good company, you still have better odds than playing against the house (gambling).
 But investing in some shady company could indeed be compared to gambling.
 But investing in the broader market is not that risky.
-Over the long-term, you can have really good returns.
+Over the long term, you can have outstanding returns.

-Of course, there is no guarantee and no investment is risk-free.
+Of course, there is no guarantee, and no investment is risk-free.
 As we mentioned with Myth #1, you can expect the stock market to drop by 30% at least once per decade.
-But you just need to be strong enough to not sell and wait for the next recovery.
+But you need to be strong enough not to sell and wait for the next recovery.
 It may take a long time, of course.
 But this is all part of investing.